bassdman/feature-toggle-api/README.md

 ```

 #### Required Visibility
-This rule is allways executed, before the other rules.
+This rule is always executed, before the other rules.
 When it returns false, the other rules are ignored.
 ``` javascript
 /*
    Imagine a config that is loaded via ajax.
 When the name is in the config, it returns true.